 For those that can save for 20 to 30 years consider this pension idea.
-Based around a UK ISA and investing in companies within the FTSE 350.
+Based on a UK ISA and investing in companies within the FTSE 350.

 It’s an idea developed around Benjamin Graham’s (Warren Buffett’s mentor) principles of intrinsic value.

-We take 10-years of annual results and determine key numbers of consistency of growth, growth rate and present value as a percentage of value projected: i.e. is our chosen company a bargain?
+We take 10-years of annual results and determine critical numbers of consistency of growth, growth rate and present value as a percentage projected: i.e. is our chosen company a bargain?

 Here’s a snapshot of some figures a few years back.

 This analysis is for the long view.
 The figures are a vital starting point but does not take into consideration the longevity of the company nor the ability of those managing the company.

 That is why we should only invest in companies that we understand, or are prepared to do the work to gain understanding.
 For example, Blackberry scored highly on the above figures, right up until it fell off a ‘technological’ cliff.

 That means, even with the figures, it is essential that we do our due diligence and are happy that a company has legs.